matter-labs/zksync-lite-docs/docs/api/sdk/js/providers.md

 Performs a query to the server, obtaining an acceptable fee for a batch transaction (multi-transfer).

-+The fee provided is enough to perform **all** of the transactions of the batch.
-Thus you usually would need to specify +the fee for only one transaction and set it to zero for the other ones.
+The fee provided is enough to perform **all** of the transactions of the batch.
+Thus you usually would need to specify the fee for only one transaction and set it to zero for the other ones.

 **Note:** For details about the type and amount of token for batch transaction fees, see [transaction batch docs](#submit-transactions-batch).